jackhallloween21/jackhallloween21/index.md

 ![Image](/realistic-halloween-background_52683-72972.webp)

 An automobile trunk at a trunk-or-treat event at St. John Lutheran Church and Early Learning Center in Darien, Illinois The thousands of Halloween postcards produced between the turn of the 20th century and the 1920s commonly show children but not trick-or-treating.
-Trick-or-treating does not seem to have become a widespread practice in North America until the 1930s, with the first US appearances of the term in 1934,[175] and the first use in a national publication occurring in 1939.
+Trick-or-treating does not seem to have become a widespread practice in North America until the 1930s, with the first US appearance of the term in 1934,[175] and the first use in a national publication occurring in 1939.

 A popular variant of trick-or-treating, known as trunk-or-treating (or Halloween tailgating), occurs when "children are offered treats from the trunks of cars parked in a church parking lot", or sometimes, a school parking lot.
 In a trunk-or-treat event, the trunk (boot) of each automobile is decorated with a certain theme, such as those of children's literature, movies, scripture, and job roles.
-Trunk-or-treating has grown in popularity due to its perception as being more safe than going door to door, a point that resonates well with parents, as well as the fact that it "solves the rural conundrum in which homes built a half-mile apart".
+Trunk-or-treating has grown in popularity due to its perception as being safer than going door to door, a point that resonates well with parents, as well as the fact that it "solves the rural conundrum in which homes built a half-mile apart".

 [My Github 🖥️ Repo:](https://github.com/jackhallloween21)
 <p align="left">